GaloisInc/saw-script/heapster-saw/src/Verifier/SAW/Heapster/README.md

 | `SImpl_CastPerm` | Cast a permission `p` to `p'`, assuming that `x1=e1`, ..., `xn=en` imply that `p=p'` | `x1:eq(e1) * ... * xn:eq(en) * x:p \|- x:p'` |

-- Implementation of the rules: `simplImplIn` and `simplImplOut`, `applyImpl1`: these all check for correct perms
+[comment]: (FIXME: Implementation of the rules: `simplImplIn` and `simplImplOut`, `applyImpl1`: these all check for correct perms)

-- Explain overall pattern of the simplimpl rules: intro vs elim rules for most constructs
+[comment]: (FIXME: Explain overall pattern of the simplimpl rules: intro vs elim rules for most constructs)

 ### The Implication Prover Algorithm